 Prior to my doctoral work, I was the lead researcher of a project on climate change and human rights at the Northern Institute for Environmental and Minority Law at the Arctic Centre, University of Lapland.
 Commissioned by the Finnish Ministry for Foreign Affairs, this project sought to identify how Finnish foreign policy could help address the climate vulnerability of indigenous peoples and women through the climate change regime, development cooperation, and the United Nations Collaborative Programme on Reducing Emissions from Deforestation (REDD).

 In a past life, I was the Global Head of Community Engagement and an Interim Board Member (2014-2015) at the Sandbox Network, a community of young change makers on five continents who excel in and collaborate across their respective fields, from opera singing to engineering bionic eyes.
-I also held internships with public relations firms, focusing on crisis management, and with non-governmental organizations, like Oxfam.
+I have also held internships with public relations firms focusing on crisis management and with non-governmental organizations, like Oxfam.